Structure functions and minimal path sets: Structure functions and minimal path and cut sets

 of the system in terms of the reliabilities $p_1,\ldots,p_n$ of the components (see, e.g., \cite[Ch.~2]{BarPro81}).

-The exact computation of system reliability $h_{\phi}(\mathbf{p})$ in terms of minimal path sets $P_1,\ldots,P_r$ is usually done by means of the inclusion-exclusion method (see, e.g., \cite[Sect.~6.2]{Bar98} and \cite[Ch.~2]{BarPro81}).
-In this section we recall this method and show how we can adapt it to derive an expression of the simple form of the structure function in terms of the minimal path sets of the system.
+The exact computation of the system reliability $h(\mathbf{p})$ in terms of the minimal path sets $P_1,\ldots,P_r$ is usually done by means of the inclusion-exclusion method (see, e.g., \cite[Sect.~6.2]{Bar98} and \cite[Ch.~2]{BarPro81}).
+In this section we recall this method and show how we can adapt it to derive a concise expression of the simple form of the structure function in terms of the minimal path sets of the system.

-For every $j\in [r]$, let $E_j$ be the event that all components in minimal path set $P_j$ work.
+For every $j\in [r]=\{1,\ldots,r\}$, let $E_j$ be the event that all components in the minimal path set $P_j$ work.
 Then, using the inclusion-exclusion formula for probabilities, we obtain

 Let $D_i$ denote the event that component $i$ works.
 Then, we have $p_i=\Pr(D_i)$ and, using the independence assumption, we have

 and, more generally,